The engine of the mustang rumbled to life as Jakob pulled out of my parking lot.

 “Oh.”
 I relaxed a little.

-My relief disappeared.
+I frowned at his profile.
 “You know, I’m starting to worry about where you fall on the psychopath scale.”

 In answer, he tipped his glasses down and shot me the most deranged expression I had ever seen.
 “Turns you on, doesn’t it?”